carloscolmenarez/url-to-json/README.md

 ## Usage
 Visit [carloscolmenarez.github.io/url-to-json](https://carloscolmenarez.github.io/url-to-json/).

-### Generating URLs from JSON
-1. Enter the base URL in the input field.
-2. Enter your JSON formatted parameters in the text area.
-3. If JSON provided has a valid format, the tool automatically generates a URL with the query parameters.

 ### Converting URL Query Parameters to JSON
-1. Go to "URL to JSON Parser" section.
-2. Enter the URL with query parameters.
+1. Enter the URL with querystring.
-3. If the URL has a valid format, a JSON is automatically generated with the parameters.
+2. If the URL has a valid format, a JSON is automatically generated with the parameters.

+### Generating URL from JSON
+1. Go to "JSON to URL" section.
+2. Enter the base URL in the input field.
+3. Enter your JSON formatted parameters in the text area.
+4. If JSON provided has a valid format, the tool automatically generates a URL with querystring.

 ## Contributing
 Contributions are warmly welcomed!
 If you're interested in contributing, please: